sebbekarlsson/wpthemegen/README.md

 # wpthemegen
-> Generate a wordpress theme fron a JSON config.
+> Generate a wordpress theme from a JSON config.
 > _Because nobody wants to write PHP._

 > Using this will let you write wordpress themes using: